The Ideal Candidate:

-Hand in the required forms and information (outlined later in Step 1)
+Submit the required JotForm, hospital forms, and documentation (outlined later in Step 1)

-Confirm & update their availabilities/intentions for the upcoming 3 semesters
+Update and confirm their availabilities/intentions for the upcoming semester

 Please note that applications are on a rolling admission and priority is given to those who apply in advance.

 Applicants may give in their forms and information past these deadlines, but it is unlikely that they will be able to begin volunteering and shadowing for the upcoming semester.
 We encourage applicants to get in their forms in advance to increase their chance of receiving a position in the future.
-See the timeline below to gain a deeper understanding of the process from submitting your application to shadowing & volunteering.
+See the following steps below to gain a better understanding of the process from submitting your application to shadowing & volunteering.

 In addition, we recommend adding the following emails to your email contact list in order to avoid having our and our partners subsequent emails for interview be marked as spam:

 Concordia MedSpecs: email@example.com